 - Remove all the spices like taj patta, cloves and others from the cooked dal.

-- In a kadai, heat the oil and add the cumin seeds.
+- In a separate pan, heat the oil and add the cumin seeds and hing.
 When they begin to crackle add onion and ginger garlic paste.
 Let them cook till onions are golden brown.
 Then add tomatoes.
 Let it cook till they are soft and mushy.
 Then add garam masala and coriander powder and red chilly powder.
 Stir constantly lest the masala gets burnt.

 - After few seconds add the cooked dal-rajma mixture.